1. Building From Source#

 6. Build OpenSim Creator in a terminal:

-1. Clone opensim-creator: git clone --recursive https://github.com/ComputationalBiomechanicsLab/opensim-creator
+1. Clone opensim-creator: git clone https://github.com/ComputationalBiomechanicsLab/opensim-creator

 2. cd into the source dir: cd opensim-creator